arthurmco/shissue/README.md

  * You can specify only 'username'.
 If you do that, the software will ask for the password.

+ * You can also store the username inside git configuration (using `git config`).
+Use `git config shissue.username <<username>>` for storing the github username, and you won't have to type it.

 To see a video of shissue in action, check the video below:

 [![asciicast](https://asciinema.org/a/qDxWdqzvO5VLnBlpOTdnNz1Im.png)](https://asciinema.org/a/qDxWdqzvO5VLnBlpOTdnNz1Im)